decile-team/distil/README.md

         * if false: It should only return the model output.

 * Data Handler
-Since active learning works with data without labels, default data handlers cannot be used.
-The custom data handler should have following support:

-    * The data handler should have a boolean parameter “select”:
+    * The data handler class should have a boolean parameter “select”:
         * if true: It should return only X and not Y (used by active learning strategies)
         * if false: It should return both X and Y (used while training the model)